Producer Company in India

 - A combination of ten or more individuals and producer institutions

 The registration process for a Producer Company is then similar to that of a Private Limited Company.
-DSC and DIN must first be obtained for the proposed first Directors of the Producer Company.
-Once, DSC and DIN are obtained, application for name reservation can be filed with the Registrar of Companies (ROC).
+Firstly obtain the DSC and DIN for the proposed first Directors of the Producer Company.
+After obtaining the DSC and DIN, the application for name reservation can be filed with the Registrar of Companies (ROC).
 The name of a producer company must end with the words “Producer Limited Company”.
-Once, name is approved by the ROC, application for incorporation can be filed in the prescribed format for incorporating the Producer Company.
+After getting the name approval from the ROC, file the application for incorporation in the prescribed format for incorporating the Producer Company.

 If the Registrar is satisfied with the application for incorporation of Producer Company, then he/she will approve the same and issue Certificate of Incorporation.
 Once, a producer company is incorporated, it shall function similar to a private limited company subject to certain provisions.
 However, unlike a Private Limited Company, a Producer Company does not have a limit on the number of members.
 Further, though the name of a Producer Company ends with the words “Producer Limited Company”, it shall under no circumstance become or be deemed to become a public limited company.